VCCRI/Spliceogen/README.md

 > gunzip gencode.v29.basic.annotation.gtf.gz
 ```
 ### Spliceogen Dependencies:
--Bedtools
+-Bedtools (tested on v2.26.0)

 -Java

 ### Branchpointer dependencies:
-To include (optional) Branchpointer predictions, users require R, as well as Branchpointer and BSgenome packages installed.
+To include (optional) Branchpointer predictions, users require:

+-R (tested on v3.4.3)

+-Branchpointer

+-a BSgenome

 The current Bioconductor release of Branchpointer supports SNV predictions.
 To install it from an R prompt: